Blendify/blender-manual/blender_docs/manual/render/workflows/multiview/usage.rst

 An essential component of the Stereoscopy pipeline is the ability to display the stereo image in a proper display.
 Blender supports from high-end 3D displays to simple red-cyan glasses.
-On top of that you can set a different display mode for each window.
+On top of that, you can set a different display mode for each window.

 The display mode can be changed via the Window menu or if you create your own shortcuts for the ``wm.set_stereo_3d`` operator.